 The Imitation Game is a new research method that can be used to compare societies across space and time.
 It is, as far as we know, the first significant quantitative innovation for collecting information about societies and social groups since the social survey.
 Unusually, it combines quantitative measures with the collection of qualitative data.
 The method is quasi-experimental but is inspired by sociological questions and methods rather than the more traditional experimental concerns of randomisation, control groups and intervention.
+A video (approx 13 mins) explaining the main features of the Imitation Game method is available here.

 We are using the method to measure and compare the extent to which groups within different societies are fluent in the linguistic repertoire of other groups – that is the extent to which they have interactional expertise.
 The theory of interactional expertise is developed in Rethinking Expertise (Collins and Evans, 2007).
 Where a group is fluent in the `sociolect’ of another, it suggests a degree of social mixing or a special need to become fluent.
 The Imitation Game can measure and compare the extent to which certain groups have learned to become fluent in the cultural repertoires of others; it can compare one society with another and has the potential to monitor the changes over time within one society.
 To the extent that linguistic and cultural integration is related to tolerance or power relations, the method can measure them and the way they change.